aaronland/dogeared-extruder/README.md

 * There is also a [separate
 branch](https://github.com/straup/dropwizard-extruder/tree/snacktory) that uses
 the `snacktory` readability clone but it has not been merged in to master yet.
+I can't remember why except that I was having trouble getting it to work and decided to try the `java-readability` library instead.

 To do
 --

 Aside from stuff listed in the [TODO.txt](TODO.txt} file:

-* Make POST-ing local files work when a jar file is created by `maven-shade`.
-It works fine when you run `make exec` because ...
-Java?
-POSTs have been disabled in the `master` branch but are enabled in the `post` branch until I figure out what's going on.

-* UTF-8 headers

 * Health checks
+* A resource endpoint that calls the actual Readability API

 See also
 --